BenjaminFisher1/sidequests/README.md

 - [ ] figure out how much magic each quest is worth
 - [ ] make factions of questers

+### login
+- [ ] save cookie if account created and check if exists on login so that user is prompted to sign up by default
+- [ ] add fun icons to distinguish sign in and register

 ### maps
 - [ ] use geocoding api for location autocomplete - [Photon](https://photon.komoot.io/)
 - [ ] location map for quests - [Leaflet](https://leaflet.nuxtjs.org/)
 - [ ] show all quests in map to see what's around

 ### profiles
+- [x] long ass username marquee
 - [ ] show who you've done quests with in the past
 - [ ] show friends (ranked by magic?)
 - [ ] edit your profile